mavlink/mavlink-devguide/en/services/camera.md

 ## Message/Enum Summary

-> **Note** We are transitioning from specific request commands (e.g. [MAV_CMD_REQUEST_CAMERA_INFORMATION](../messages/common.md#MAV_CMD_REQUEST_CAMERA_INFORMATION)) to the more general [MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE).
-The transition works like this:
-1. Camera servers need to handle both, the new generic and old specific commands for now.
-2. Ground stations will move from using the old specific commands to using both.
-They can try the new one and if they don't get an answer without a timeot they need to fall back to the previous command.
-3. After the new commands have been established in server and ground stations after some time (1-2 years), the old specific commands can more and more be removed from the implementations.

 Message | Description | Status
 -- | -- | ---
 <span id="MAV_CMD_REQUEST_MESSAGE"></span>[MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE) | Send command to request any message | to be used